amateury/lettuce/README.md

 ```

 ### Using strict cycle
-strictCycle allows to generate errors strictly to the first error generated or
+strictCycle allows you to generate errors strictly to the first error generated or according to
-according to the interval of errors per schema.
+the interval of errors per schema.
+Each schema can generate a group of errors that are grouped
+in an object with the information of the errors that is an interval, strictCycle in true
+represents interval 1.
+#### `Example 2.1`
 ```js
 import Lettuce, { IScheme, TValues } from "@amateury/lettuce";